cmu462/DrawSVG/README.md

 ### Build Instructions

 In order to ease the process of running on different platforms, we will be using [CMake](http://www.cmake.org/) for our assignments.
 You will need a CMake installation of version 2.8+ to build the code for this assignment.
 It should also be relatively easy to build the assignment and work locally on your OSX or 64-bit version of Linux.
-Building on Windows is in beta support, and the project can be run by SSH'ing through Andrew Linux using MobaXterm.
+Building on Windows is in beta support, and the project can be run by SSH'ing through Andrew Linux using MobaXterm or by using Windows Subsystem for Linux and VcXsrv Windows X Server.

 #### OS X/Linux Build Instructions